 Johnson will premiere a new audiovisual work called Huizkol for viola, tuning forks, electronic instruments and colored light.
-Inspired by and taking its title from an Anne Carson poem, the quad performance in Madlener House is an opportunity, Whitney explains, to consider the limits of sound healing, and engage our skepticism and belief in the effects of sound on the body (February 22, Graham Foundation).
-On the preceding Friday, she will discuss new and recent works, and review other examples of sound and its purported effects on the body (February 21, Lampo Annex).
+Inspired by and taking its title from an Anne Carson poem, the quad performance in Madlener House is an opportunity, Whitney explains, to engage our skepticism and belief in the effects of sound on the body (February 22, Graham Foundation).
+On the preceding Friday, she discusses new and recent works and the limits of sound healing (February 21, Lampo Annex).

 Vida is a former Chicagoan, and so is Robert Aiki Aubrey Lowe, who returns to the Lampo series on April 18.
 Lowe premieres a new modular synth and voice performance titled Three-Sided Figure (Graham Foundation).
 Lowe also will deliver an artist talk during his local visit, speaking about his artistic practice and recent curatorial projects (April 17, Lampo Annex).

-The Lampo series of performances designed for the constraints of our 10 x 20 foot office continues on Wednesday, April 22, with composer, improviser and vocalist Jennifer Walshe.
+The Lampo series of works designed for the constraints of our 10 x 20 foot office continues on Wednesday, April 22, with composer, improviser and vocalist Jennifer Walshe.
 The Irish artist delves into decades-old tape recordings and AI-generated modelings of her voice in OUR OPPORTUNITIES TO CHOOSE COOPERATION OUR ENDLESS.
+The performance is your chance to join a mid-week séance, more absurd than haunting.
 Attendance is limited to four people in each 20-minute performance, offered twice per hour, from 4:00 to 7:00 p.m.
-(Lampo Annex).
+(April 22, Lampo Annex).